balderdashy/sails-docs/concepts/Sessions/sessions.md

 > You can change the session `secret` property in `projectName/config/session.js`.

-The Sails `sid` (i.e. `Sails.sid`) then becomes a combination of the plain `sid` followed by a hash of the `sid` plus the `secret`.
+The Sails `sid` (e.g. `Sails.sid`) then becomes a combination of the plain `sid` followed by a hash of the `sid` plus the `secret`.
 To take this out of the world of abstraction, let's use an example.
 Sails creates a `sid` of `234lj232hg234jluy32UUYUHH` and a `session secret` of `9238cca11a83d473e10981c49c4f`.
 These values are simply two strings that Sails combines and hashes to create a `signature` of `AuSosBAbL9t3Ev44EofZtIpiMuV7fB2oi`.
 So the `Sails.sid` becomes `234lj232hg234jluy32UUYUHH.AuSosBAbL9t3Ev44EofZtIpiMuV7fB2oi` and is stored in the user agent cookie by sending a `set-cookie` property in the response header.

 **What does this prevent?** This prevents a user from guessing the `sid`.
 It also prevents a evildoer from spoofing a user into making an authetication request with a `sid` that the evildoer knows.
 This could allow the evildoer to use the `sid` to do bad things while the user is authenticated via the session.